pulp/pulp_container/docs/workflows/build-containerfile.rst

 .. warning::
-    All container build APIs are tech preview in Pulp Container 2.1.
+    All container build APIs are in tech preview.
 Backwards compatibility when upgrading is not guaranteed.

 Users can add new images to a container repository by uploading a Containerfile.
 The syntax for Containerfile is the same as for a Dockerfile.
 The same REST API endpoint also accepts a JSON